Before You Apply

-- A list of honors and awards that you received when participating in school and volunteer related groups and organizations and the level of each award (Local, State, Regional or National).
+- A list of honors and awards that you received when participating in school, volunteer-related groups or organizations, and the level of each award (Local, State, Regional or National).

 - A list of employment during school and during the summer.
-You will need to know start and end dates and average hours worked.
+You will need to know the start and end dates, and average hours worked.

 - Personal Statement - This essay question this year is, "Describe in 500 words or less what made you choose a career in nuclear science/engineering/technology.
 Address the following questions in your statement: In what aspect of nuclear science/engineering/technology do you plan to concentrate, and why?
-How far do you expect to go with your formal education, and why?"
+What kind of work do you envision yourself doing after you finish school, and why?

 - Research – If you plan on applying for any Division-Administered scholarships named after someone, you should research the individual the award is named after.
 This may be useful if the division requires an additional essay.
 See our full listing of Scholarship Programs to learn more about each award.

 Want to be double sure you have everything?
 The following sample applications are provided to help you prepare your information before beginning the online application.
 The hard copy will not be accepted for application to our scholarships as we only accept online applications.

 sample Incoming Freshman application